 Benefit based on your income

 You can receive up to 80 per cent of your previous wages/salary and at most 26,400 kronor per month before tax if you have been a member of an unemployment benefit insurance fund for at least a year.
 Each month in which you were a member of an unemployment benefit during the period from March-December 2020 is counted as four months.
 This means that you may be entitled to compensation based on your income after a shorter period as a member.

 Basic benefit is 11,220 kronor per month before tax depending on how mush you have worked before.
 You can apply for basic benefit if you are not a member of an unemployment benefit insurance fund or have been a member for less than a year.
 You must also be over 20 years of age.

 It is your unemployment benefit office that decides on the benefit and calculates how much benefit you are entitled to.

-It is also important that you participate in and come to all pre-arranged activities and meetings.
-You must notify us if you are unable to participate in or attend an activity or meeting.
+You need to carry out the activities we agree on and take part in the meetings we book.
+You must notify us if you are unable to do so.
 You must also report your activities every month.
 This means that you report what jobs you have applied for and other things you may have done to try and secure employment.
-You must submit your Activity Report no earlier than on the 1st and no later than on the 14th of every month.
+You must submit your activity report between the 1st and 14th of each month.